remla25-team12/operation/README.md

 2. Prepare the cluster for app installation.

-   1. For the **Kubernetes VM cluster**, SSH into the control node and navigate to the shared folder directory.
+   1. For the **Kubernetes VM cluster**, most settings and configurations have already been applied during provisioning.
+Simply SSH into the control node and navigate to the shared folder directory. **This means that all subsequent commands in this section should be executed on the control node.**

       ```shell
       vagrant ssh ctrl
       $ cd /mnt/shared/
       ```

-   2. For **Minikube**, it is recommended to first clean up any previous Minikube instance and then launch a new cluster with Istio by running the following commands:
+   2. For **Minikube**, additional work is required.
+Clean up any pevious Minikube instance, launch a new instance, enable ingresses, and install Istio manually with its Helm Charts:

       ```shell
       minikube delete
       minikube start --memory=4096 --cpus=4 --driver=docker
       minikube addons enable ingress
+      helm install istio-base istio/base -n istio-system --create-namespace
+      helm install istiod istio/istiod -n istio-system
+      helm install istio-ingress istio/gateway -n istio-system
       ```

-      > **Note:** If you are using Fedora, you may need to run the following command first to allow Minikube to use the Docker driver:
+      > **Note:** If you are using Fedora, you may need to run `sudo setenforce 0` first to allow Minikube to use the Docker driver:

-      ```shell
-      sudo setenforce 0
-      ```

 3. Enable Istio sidecar injection in the default namespace: